The World EXPO 2015 is taking place in Milan from 1 May to 30 October 2015 with the theme "Feeding the Planet: Energy for Life".

 Following the Landshut-Munich 4th ICLE Conference the fifth one will take place in Brussels on 15-17 September 2015, with a similar structure to the Copenhagen, Verona and Madrid events.

 The central event of the Partnership is the EU-China Urbanisation Partnership Forum.
-It takes place back-to-back to the EU-China Summit, this year on 29 June at the European Commission's Headquarters, the Berlaymont building in Brussels.
+It took place back-to-back with the EU-China Summit, this year on 29 June at the European Commission's Headquarters, the Berlaymont building in Brussels.

-The Third European Regulatory Conference on Nuclear Safety will take place in Brussels on Monday 29 June and Tuesday 30 June (morning).
+The Third European Regulatory Conference on Nuclear Safety took place in Brussels on Monday 29 June and Tuesday 30 June (morning).

 The Eastern Partnership Platform on Energy Security meets twice a year.

-This year's EU Sustainable Energy Week will take place from 15 to 19 June 2015.
+This year's EU Sustainable Energy Week took place from 15 to 19 June 2015.

 The Electricity Regulatory Forum (Florence Forum) was set up to discuss the creation of the internal electricity market.

-DG Energy invites for a two day conference on integration of renewable energy, analysing it from multiple perspectives, while highlighting practical examples and practices that can be spread elsewhere in Europe.
+A two day conference on the integration of renewable energy, analysing it from multiple perspectives, while highlighting practical examples and practices that can be spread elsewhere in Europe.

-The 2015 ENEF Plenary meeting will take place in Prague this May.
+The 2015 ENEF Plenary meeting took place in Prague .

 The General Assembly of the European Innovation Partnership on Smart Cities and Communities (EIP-SCC) took place in Berlin, Germany at the Metropolitan Solutions Trade Fair.